LLNL/variorum/src/docs/sphinx/BuildingVariorum.rst

    +----------------+----------------------------------------+----------------------------------------------+

 Variants are enabled using ``+`` and disabled using ``~``.
-For example, to build Conduit with the minimum set of options (and dependencies) run:
+For example, to build Variorum with the minimum set of options (and dependencies) run:

 .. code:: bash

-   spack install variorum~docs
+   spack install variorum

 To build Variorum's tests run:

 .. code:: bash

-   spack install variorum~docs --run-tests
+   spack install variorum --run-tests